Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 Women weren't really examined, they weren't really looked at.

-And our painting is a perfect example of that because she had this association with the great Peter Lely,
+because she had this association with the great Peter Lely,

-who's the principal portrait painter in Stuart, England.
+who's the principal portrait painter in Stuart England.

 This painting, because it was so good,